dotnet/docs-maui/docs/mac-catalyst/deployment/index.md

 > - [Publish for macOS](index.md)
 > - [Publish for Windows](../../windows/deployment/overview.md)

 Once a .NET Multi-platform App UI (.NET MAUI) Mac Catalyst app has been developed and tested, it can be packaged for distribution as an *.app* or a *.pkg* file.
 An *.app* file is a self-contained app that can be run without installation, whereas a *.pkg* is an app packaged in an installer.
-The following diagram shows the steps required to produce the app package for distribution:
+The following diagram shows the steps required to produce an app package for distribution:

 :::image type="content" source="media/maccat-distribution.png" alt-text="Steps required to prepare a .NET MAUI Mac Catalyst app for distribution." border="false":::